helios-framework/helios/README.md

     $ helios server

+### Testing Push Notifications

+Once you have registered a device and set up your certificate, try this:

+    $ curl -X POST -d 'payload={"aps": {"alert":"Blastoff!"}}' http://localhost:5000/message

 ### Running the Helios Console

 You can start an IRB session with the runtime environment of the Helios application with the `console` command: